cloudfoundry/cf-acceptance-tests/README.md

 * `timeout_scale`: Used primarily to scale default timeouts for test setup and teardown actions (e.g. creating an org) as opposed to main test actions (e.g. pushing an app).
 * `isolation_segment_name`: Name of the isolation segment to use for the isolation segments test.
 * `isolation_segment_domain`: Domain that will route to the isolated router in the isolation segments and routing isolation segments tests.
 [See below](#routing-isolation-segments)
+* `include_tcp_isolation_segments`: Flag to include the TCP Routing tests on Isolation Segments.
+These tests are equivalent to the [TCP Routing tests](https://github.com/cloudfoundry/routing-acceptance-tests/blob/master/tcp_routing/tcp_routing_test.go) from the Routing Acceptance Tests.
+* `isolation_segment_tcp_domain`: Domain that will be used for isolated apps with TCP routes
 * `private_docker_registry_image`: Name of the private docker image to use when testing private docker registries.
 [See below](#private-docker)
 * `private_docker_registry_username`: Username to access the private docker repository.
 [See below](#private-docker)
 * `private_docker_registry_password`: Password to access the private docker repository.
 [See below](#private-docker)